Religious Pluralism in Israel

 Women of the Wall

-Following the First International Jewish Feminist Conference in Jerusalem in December 1988, a group of women began gathering at the Kotel to pray together on Rosh Hodesh.
+Following the First International Jewish Feminist Conference in Jerusalem in December 1988, a group of women began gathering at the Kotel (Western Wall) to pray together on Rosh Hodesh.
 The ultra-Orthodox responded by physically and verbally attacking the women, forcing them to ask the courts for protection.
-Sixteen years later, Women of the Wall continues to fight for the right to pray with Torah and tallitot (prayer shawls), sing, and pray together at the Kotel.
+Sixteen years later, Women of the Wall continues fighting for the right to pray with Torah and tallitot (prayer shawls), sing, and pray together at the Kotel.

-In fact, Anat Hoffman, head of the Israel Religious Action Center, was arrested and harshly mistreated in October, 2012 for the "crime" of wearing a tallis and singing the Shema at the Western Wall.
-This type of discrimination against women by the Orthodox movement is not limited to the Wall however- it is seen on buses, in advertising campaigns, and more.
+In fact, Anat Hoffman, head of the Israel Religious Action Center (IRAC), the legal and public advocacy arm of the Israel Reform Movement, was arrested and harshly mistreated in October, 2012 for the "crime" of wearing a tallis and singing the Shema at the Western Wall.
+This type of discrimination against women by the Orthodox movement is not limited to the Wall however — it is seen on buses, in advertising campaigns, and more.

-Four thousand Orthodox Rabbis receive their wages from the state, while only sixteen non-Orthodox Rabbis are compensated for Theihr service.
-The practice of allowing any non-Orthodox religious authorities to receive wages from the state began in 2012, following a 2005 petition to the Supreme Court made by the Israel Movement for Reform and Progressive Judaism, in the name of the Reform community at Kibbutz Gezer and Rabbi Miri Gold.
+Four thousand Orthodox Rabbis receive their wages from the state, while only sixteen non-Orthodox Rabbis are compensated for their service.
+The practice of allowing any non-Orthodox religious authority to receive wages from the state began in 2012, following a 2005 petition to the Supreme Court made by the Israel Movement for Reform and Progressive Judaism, in the name of Kehillat “Birkat Shalom”, the Reform congregation at Kibbutz Gezer and Rabbi Miri Gold.
 The petition demanded equal financing of non-Orthodox religious services to those of the Orthodox via the municipal authority.

-Rabbi Miri Gold, who serves Congregation Birkat Shalom, has been a spiritual and religious leader to countless Jews in Israel who have been unrepresented under the current structure.
-With the support of Kibbutz Gezer and the Regional Council, her salary is now paid by the state - but only because she is classified as a member of A regional council or farming community.
+Rabbi Miri Gold, who leads Congregation Birkat Shalom, has been a spiritual and religious leader to countless Jews in Israel who have been unrepresented under the current structure.
+With the support of Kibbutz Gezer and the Regional Council, her salary is now paid by the state - but only because she is classified as a member of a regional council or farming community.
 This big step was achieved thanks to an agreement worked out between a panel of Supreme Court justices and the Attorney General.
-The next step the Reform movement plans to take is to Advocate to ensure that this practice is upheld in cities as well.
+The next step the Reform movement plans to take is to advocate to ensure that this practice is upheld in cities as well.
 Furthermore, this ruling doesn't even touch on issues related to Halacha or religious matters.
 The Rabbinate, still unwilling to share authority with all of the streams of Judaism, won't accept non-Orthodox rabbis within the framework of the Ministry of Religious Affairs.
 For now, the Reform rabbis Operate under the umbrella of the Ministry of Culture and Sports.
+Nevertheless, today, 10 regional Reform rabbis receive their salaries from the State.